Categories

 An option seller must not necessarily be directional to make money.
 Instead, they can leverage the dynamics of time and volatility to gain statistically measurable exposure in products traded.

 In light of these market dynamics, Physik Invest derives its core edge from trading ratioed, multi-leg strategies that combine short and long positions to reduce risk and increase returns.
-Though direction often is a factor in positions netting a positive return, holistic market structure analysis is a requisite for entry.
+Though direction is often a factor in positions netting a positive return, holistic market structure analysis is a requisite for entry.

 About Physik Invest